bookofproofs/bookofproofs.github.io/_sources/history/19th-century/casey.md

 8. Founded the Department of Mathematics at Stanford University in 1962.
 9. Elected to the National Academy of Sciences in 1963.

-Born 12 May1820, Coolattin, Kilbehenny, Co.
+Born 12 May 1820, Coolattin, Kilbehenny, Co.
 Limerick, Ireland.
 Died 3 January 1891, Dublin, Ireland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Casey/)